Rapist settled €60,000 personal injuries claim while awaiting trial

 No details of the settlement had been disclosed in open court but the order for costs “to the plaintiff” indicated the settlement in the €60,000 case had been made in his favour.

-On Tuesday, the former UCD student, who, within the space of 10 days raped one woman and sexually assaulted two others, all of whom he had met through the dating site Tinder, pleaded guilty in the Central Criminal Court to rape and sexual assault.
+On Tuesday, Nevin, who within the space of 10 days raped one woman and sexually assaulted two others, all of whom he had met through the dating site Tinder, pleaded guilty in the Central Criminal Court to rape and sexual assault.
 He was remanded in custody for a forensic psychiatrist’s report.